Amomum ovoideum: Conservation

-A. ovoideum is generally not considered as a threatened species.
+A. ovoideum is generally not considered a threatened species.
 However, several activities in larger parts of its range strain it and it is a species in decline.

 The direct harvest of the plant, usually only comprises the fruit and seeds, but occasionally the whole plant is harvested.

 In Southeast Asia, herbal medicines and culinary plants are in high local demand and important for the local economies.
 This has led to a general overharvest of wild plants in the region.
-With the addition of a heavy deforestation (present and past) in all of Southeast Asia, a strain has been put on many wild-growing medicinal and aromatic plants.
+With the addition of heavy deforestation (present and past) in all of Southeast Asia, a strain has been put on many wild-growing medicinal and aromatic plants.
 In the 2000s, this situation led to a large-scale project of introducing sustainable wild harvesting by the FairWild Foundation, known as the ISSC-MAP system.
 This project also comprises A. ovoidenum in Cambodia.
 Local wild-harvesters and producers benefits by learning improved techniques, which in turn enhance product quality and market value.